 Ensuring your feline friend is healthy and protected from diseases is a top priority for any cat owner.
 A crucial aspect of this is adhering to a proper cat vaccination schedule.
-Whether you have a young kitten or an indoor adult cat, vaccinations significantly maintain their well-being.
-Let’s review a typical cat vaccination schedule and why it is essential for your pet's health.
+Today our Lisle vets review a typical cat vaccination schedule and why it is essential for your pet's health.

 Understanding Your Cat’s Vaccination Schedule

 Two categories of vaccinations are available for cats: core and lifestyle.
-Our Lisle vets strongly recommend that all cats, both indoor and outdoor cats, receive core vaccinations to protect them against highly contagious diseases they could be exposed to.
+Our Lisle vets strongly recommend that all cats, both indoor and outdoor cats, receive core vaccinations to protect them against highly contagious diseases.

 What Core Vaccines for Cats Protect Against

-• Feline calicivirus (FCV) - The feline calicivirus spreads through direct contact with infected cats' saliva, nasal mucus, and eye discharge.
+- Feline calicivirus (FCV) - The feline calicivirus spreads through direct contact with an infected cat's saliva, nasal mucus, and eye discharge.
 It can also spread through aerosol droplets when an infected cat sneezes.
-This highly contagious virus causes mild to severe respiratory infections, eye irritation, and cat oral disease.
+This highly contagious virus causes mild to severe respiratory infections and eye irritation.

 What Lifestyle Vaccines for Cats Protect Against

-Lifestyle vaccines or non-core vaccines are suitable for some cats, based on their lifestyle.
-Your vet will advise you which non-core vaccines are recommended for your cat.
-Non-core vaccines include protection against:
+Lifestyle vaccines are suitable for some cats, based on their lifestyle.
+Your vet will advise you which lifestyle vaccines are recommended for your cat.
+Lifestyle vaccines include protection against:

-• Chlamydophila Felis—Chlamydia is a bacterial infection spread through direct contact with an infected cat.
-It leads to severe conjunctivitis (eye irritation).
+- Chlamydophila Felis—Chlamydia is a bacterial infection spread through direct contact with an infected cat.
+It leads to severe conjunctivitis.
 The vaccination for this infection is often included in the distemper combination vaccine.

 When to Get Your Kitten Their First Shots